stakater/mto-docs/content/crds-api-reference/resource-supervisor.md

 Following namespaces will be ignored:

 - with annotation `"hibernation.stakater.com/exclude": "true"`
-- whose name match with priviledged namespaces' regex specified in [IntegrationConfig](./integration-config.md)
+- whose name match with privileged namespaces' regex specified in [IntegrationConfig](./integration-config.md)
 - namespace where MTO is installed

 ## Supported modes

 ### Hibernation with cron schedule

-Applications will sleep and wakup at provided cron schedule
+Applications will sleep and wake up at provided cron schedule

 ```yaml
 apiVersion: tenantoperator.stakater.com/v1beta1